 Workplace skills and professionalism

-You will also have the opportunity to meet with Dartmouth alumni and other professionals working in the civic sector.
-They will provide you with valuable contacts, insights, and perspectives.
+Students will also have the opportunity to meet with Dartmouth alumni and other professionals working in the civic sector.
+They will provide them with valuable contacts, insights, and perspectives.
 Below is a sampling of the types of organizations from which we draw our trainers:

 Media and communications agencies